This easy rice pudding is incredibly straightforward to prepare and get cooking quickly.

 This oven-baked rice pudding cooks to be incredibly creamy and has a subtle hint of vanilla.
 It’s the perfect sweet comfort food to enjoy after a fulfilling dinner.

 One of the best things about this recipe is that you will only need five straightforward ingredients that you’re likely to already have in the house.
-You can swap the short grain rice for long grain without a massive difference to the end result.
+You can swap the short-grain rice for long grain without making a massive difference to the end result.

-The only downside to this recipe is that it will need a fair bit of time in the oven but at the same will prevent the need to constantly stir if you were to do it on the stove.
+The only downside to this recipe is that it will need a fair bit of time in the oven, but will prevent the need to constantly stir if you were to do it over the stove.
 The upside is that it only takes a few minutes to quickly prepare before you can get it baking in the oven.

-You will find that this dish is perfect just by itself but if you’re looking for something to go with it, then ice-cream works well.
+You will find that this dish is perfect just by itself, but if you’re looking for something to go with it, then ice-cream works well.
 The hot pudding with the cold ice-cream makes this dish incredible.
-You could also add walnuts, raisins and other extra ingredients to help change the pudding more to your liking.
+You can also add walnuts, raisins, and other extra ingredients to help change the pudding more to your liking.

 Easy Rice Pudding Recipe

 - ½ cup short grain rice

 - ½ cup sugar